|

 A single hulled RIB has a single thickness of fibreglass

-is also “V” shaped.
-Single hulled RIB’s
+the floor is also “V” shaped.
+Single hulled

 Double Hulled RIB

-A double hulled RIB has 2 distinct thicknesses of fibreglass.
+A double hulled RIB has 2 distinct thicknesses of fibreglass

-hull.
+shaped fibreglass hull.
 Inside the boat is a flat floor.
-Since there is significantly

-more fibreglass in a double hulled RIB these boats are significantly
+hulled RIB these boats are significantly heavier than their

-heavier than their single hulled counterparts.
+single hulled counterparts.

 Advantages of a RIB: